No deep water warnings at leisure park beach where girl drowned, inquest hears

 “Tested in the way of the robot coming in and doing the underground stuff, then, no, we haven’t done any testing on the swimming area.”

-Life jackets were not required for people over six years old, provided they were competent swimmers.
+Buoyancy aids were not required for people over six-years-old, provided they were competent swimmers.

 People were required to sign a waiver saying they were a competent swimmer, had a reasonable level of fitness and ability, and were able to exit the water without assistance, the inquest heard.